 The people that we support love giving back to the community, and the community loves getting their help.

-For more information on how the L.C.
-Dill Center helps people with intellectual disabilities learn, grow, and connect with their community contact Pam Erskine, Director of Program Services at 207-938-0210.
+For more information on how L.C.
+Dill Community Supports helps people with intellectual disabilities learn, grow, and connect with their community, contact Pam Erskine, Director of Program Services at 207-938-0210.